 Today I want to share a few things with you about something new I bought.
 I bought new underwear, again!
 And since I really want to give you a specific and honest image of what I do and do not buy, I am sharing this with you.
 I am sharing my underwear with the world!
-A full set, bought at UnderProtection.
+A full set of sustainable and fair underwear, bought at UnderProtection.

 Didn’t I just bought underwear?

 Okay, so, sharing my new underwear with the world feels a bit odd today.
 I don’t really know why, since I did it before.
 But I share all of my new things with you, even thought it’s not that often.
 Last time I bought a new set, but it turned out I needed more.
-Underwear is something you wear every day (I do, at least) and they get worn out earlier than other clothes.
+Underwear is something you wear every day (I do, at least) and they break faster than other clothes.
 And since I also work out a lot, I need a bunch of sets.
 Okay, so step 1: realizing I really needed new underwear.

 New or secondhand?